salwil/effective_sw_testing_hs22/labAssignment1/assignment.md

 preferred IDE (recommended: IntelliJ IDEA CE).

 ### Structure of an Exercise
-Every exercise contains a `src` folder, which contains at least two files, `ExerciseName.java` and `ExerciseNameTest.java`.
+Every exercise contains an `src` folder, which contains at least two files, `ExerciseName.java` and `ExerciseNameTest.java`.
 The file without `Test` suffix is the file that you need to test, the file with the `Test` suffix is the file where you have to write your solution.